DohyeongKi/regmdc/README.md

-You first need to install [MOSEK](https://docs.mosek.com/latest/install/installation.html), a software package for optimization, and [Rmosek](https://docs.mosek.com/latest/rmosek/install-interface.html), the MOSEK interface in R.
+You first need to install [MOSEK](https://docs.mosek.com/latest/install/installation.html), a software package for optimization, and then [Rmosek](https://docs.mosek.com/latest/rmosek/install-interface.html), the MOSEK interface in R.